programminghistorian/ph-submissions/en/drafts/originals/visualizing-data-with-r-and-ggplot2.md

     ggplot(data=eudata, mapping=aes(x = eu)) +
       geom_bar()

-{% include figure.html filename="plot-1-1.png" alt="Bar graph showing that the count of EU sister countries is vastly larger than those for non-EU countries." alt="Bar graph showing that the count of EU sister countries is vastly larger than those for non-EU countries.caption="Figure 1: EU vs Non-EU Sister Cities" %}
+{% include figure.html filename="plot-1-1.png" alt="Bar graph showing that the count of EU sister countries is vastly larger than those for non-EU countries.caption="Figure 1: EU vs Non-EU Sister Cities" %}

 As you can see, most of the sister cities are in the EU.
 You may wonder where ggplot2 got the counts for each of the values.
 This counting is